For Professionals

 · Encourage immature development

-This program will increase the odds that children will be compliant with medical requirements as well as help families confront the common, but often misunderstood, dynamics that swirl about in the home of a child with inordinate medical needs.
+This program will increase the odds that children will be adherent with medical requirements as well as help families confront the common, but often misunderstood, dynamics that swirl about in the home of a child with inordinate medical needs.
 When handled effectively, these issues can lead to admirable character growth rather than a child with immature character traits that are demonstrated in non-compliant, passive-resistant and/or hostile dependent responses.

 Our materials and workshops provide professionals with tools and techniques built on a useful conceptual framework to address these issues.
 This framework provides a foundation that will best ensure that professionals are able to quickly assess family dynamics and have a tool bag of precise responses available to provide guidance and relief to both children and parents.

 Dr. Cline and other trained professionals are available for presentations to medical providers, mental health professionals, and those who provide support to families who deal with pediatric health issues.
 The multimedia presentations are designed to give health care professionals effective, easy-to-understand and immediately applicable tools and techniques for use when consulting with families facing extraordinary medical challenges.
-We will provide you with practical information to help parents create happy home atmospheres where children are respectful, responsible and medically compliant.
+We will provide you with practical information to help parents create happy home atmospheres where children are respectful, responsible and medically adherent.